Win at Life

 Long-term decline is rarely one big thing, but tends tends to come from repeated micro (or even macro)-neglect, overt/or direct ats of disrespect, rising tension and not enough positive interactions to counterbalance them.

-Warmth and acceptance plays a huge role here.
+Warmth and acceptance play a huge role here.

 Parents who mix guidance with connection tend to create environments where children feel secure enough to cope with stress and express themselves.

-An environment that’s not quite ‘I’d bury a body for you’, but messages of ‘I have absolutely got your back, even if i don’t 100% understand your choices’ – is what makes the trickier conversations possible.
+An environment that’s not quite ‘I’d bury a body for you’, but messages of ‘I have absolutely got your back, even if I don’t 100% understand your choices’ – is what makes the trickier conversations possible, later.

 I couldn’t find an official workplace ratio, but psychology research shows that teams with a higher proportion of positive interactions communicate better, innovate more, and feel safer speaking honestly.
 Leaders who encourage curiosity, fairness and celebrate each other create a safe environment, which is the foundation of all meaningful working relationships.